Artem1s1337/modern_etl_weather/README.md

 poetry env list  # to check activation status poetry install --no-root
 ```
-Run the porject by the following line
+Enter the WSL2 by using `wsl` in terminal and run the porject by the following line
 ```bash
 docker compose up -d
 ```